-The Dental Assistant program at the American College of Healthcare (ACHT) available in Riverside, California trains students for a career working in a dental office.
+The Dental Assistant program at the American College of Healthcare and Technology (ACHT) available in Riverside, California trains students for a career working in a dental office.

 You think every scrub-wearing worker in the dentist’s office is either a dentist or dental hygienist.
 Some of them are, but some of the other professionals performing integral tasks in running the office and facilitating care are actually Dental Assistants.
 Working as a Dental Assistant is an excellent launching pad to becoming a dental hygienist or dentist.The licensing and training are slightly different for each of those positions, but the experience a Dental Assistant receives while working with patients, learning safety procedures and navigating the logistics of a dental office could be particularly beneficial for advancing in the dentistry field.